FrancisDaka/Skrrt/README.md

 # Skrrt
-This repo consists of code for Skrrt Soundboard in Android
+This repo consists of code for Skrrt Soundboard in Android Studio using Java